mahendra-shinde/java-performance-optimization/module-09-hprof-memory.md

 - **Browse objects by class**: See which classes consume the most memory.
 - **Find GC roots**: Identify why objects are not being collected.
 - **Compare heap dumps**: Track memory usage over time.

-## Key Concepts in Memory Analysis
-- **Collection-level memory leaks**: Occur when collections (e.g., lists, maps) grow indefinitely due to unreleased references.
-- **Retained object chains**: Sequences of references that keep objects alive in memory.
-- **Memory dominators**: Objects that, if collected, would free up large portions of memory.

-## Best Practices
-- Always analyze heap dumps from production-like environments.
-- Look for unusually large collections or objects with high retained size.
-- Use memory analysis to guide code fixes and JVM tuning.